 1 (5) \$ shall be allocated to the climate health 2 and environmental action special fund established 3 under section -2.
 4 All transient accommodations taxes shall be paid into the 5 state treasury each month within ten days after collection and 6 shall be kept by the state director of finance in special 7 accounts for distribution as provided in this subsection.
 8 [As used in this subsection, "fiscal year" means the 9 twelve-month period beginning on July 1 of a calendar year and 10 ending on June 30 of the following calendar year.]"
 11 SECTION 6.
-There is appropriated out of the general 12 revenues of the State of Hawaii the sum of \$ or so 13 much thereof as may be necessary for fiscal year 2024-2025 to be 14 deposited into the climate health and environmental action 15 special fund.
+There is appropriated out of the general 12 revenues of the State of Hawaii the sum of \$ or so much thereof as may be necessary for fiscal year 2024-2025 to be 13 14 deposited into the climate health and environmental action 15 special fund.
 16 SECTION 7.
-There is appropriated out of the climate health 17 and environmental action special fund the sum of \$ or 18 so much thereof as may be necessary for fiscal year 2024-2025 19 for the establishment of two full-time equivalent (2.0 FTE) 20 positions in the department of land and natural resources to
+There is appropriated out of the climate health and environmental action special fund the sum of \$ 17 or 18 so much thereof as may be necessary for fiscal year 2024-2025 19 for the establishment of full-time equivalent (FTE) 20 positions in the department of land and natural resources to administer the climate health and environmental action special fund.

-- 1 administer the climate health and environmental action special - 2 fund. - 3 The sum appropriated shall be expended by the department of - 4 land and natural resources for the purposes of this Act. - 5 SECTION 8.
-In accordance with section 9 of article VII of - 6 the Hawaii State Constitution and sections 37-91 and 37-93, - 7 Hawaii Revised Statutes, the legislature has determined that the - $oldsymbol{8}$ appropriations contained in H.B.
-No. , will cause the state - 9 general fund expenditure ceiling for fiscal year 2024-2025 to be - 10 exceeded by \$ or per cent.
-In addition, the - 11 appropriation contained in this Act will cause the general fund - 12 expenditure ceiling for fiscal year 2024-2025 to be further - 13 exceeded by \$ or per cent.
-The combined total - 14 amount of general fund appropriations contained in only these - 15 two Acts will cause the state general fund expenditure ceiling - 16 for fiscal year 2024-2025 to be exceeded by - 17 \$ or per cent.
-The reasons for exceeding the - 18 general fund expenditure ceiling are that: - 19 (1) The appropriation made in this Act is necessary to - 20 serve the public interest; and
+3 The sum appropriated shall be expended by the department of4 land and natural resources for the purposes of this Act.

+SECTION 8.
+In accordance with section 9 of article VII of 5 6 the Hawaii State Constitution and sections 37-91 and 37-93, 7 Hawaii Revised Statutes, the legislature has determined that the 8 appropriations contained in H.B.
+No. , will cause the state 9 general fund expenditure ceiling for fiscal year 2024-2025 to be 10 exceeded by \$ or per cent.
+In addition, the 11 appropriation contained in this Act will cause the general fund 12 expenditure ceiling for fiscal year 2024-2025 to be further exceeded by \$ 13 per cent.
+The combined total or amount of general fund appropriations contained in only these 14 15 two Acts will cause the state general fund expenditure ceiling 16 for fiscal year 2024-2025 to be exceeded by

+17 \$ or per cent.
+The reasons for exceeding the18 general fund expenditure ceiling are that:

+19 (1) The appropriation made in this Act is necessary to20 serve the public interest; and